 I have personally seen some mind boggling feats of hypnosis where the subject was fully awakened but unable to shake off the post-hypnotic suggestion, no matter how silly he felt by doing what he was suggested to do.
 Actually, the harder he tried to regain control of his hand or foot or whatever was involved, the more he found it impossible.

-Now, most of the folks may not be willing to accept that some 90-plus percentage of all our mental activities are stemming from our subconscious, out of their automated nature.
-Once that an outside suggestion is accepted to be our own and as such bypasses our "censor", even a most ridiculous lie may become true to us.
+Now, most of the folks may not be willing to accept that some 90-plus percent of all our mental activities are stemming from our subconscious, out of their automated nature.
+Once that an outside suggestion, or a self-suggestion bypasses our "censor", even a most ridiculous lie may become true to us.

-For, as far as our mental dynamism is concerned - what we believe actually is our self-hypnotic material which we are acting out in the drama called life.
+For, as far as our mental dynamism is concerned - whatever we believe actually is our self-hypnotic material which we are acting out in the drama called life.

 When Censor Is Not Working in Our Favor